lukearp/Azure-IAC-Bicep/Standard-Deployments/PaloAlot-HA-Active_Active/ReadMe.md

 2. Untrust
 3. Trust

-A User Assigned Managed Identity that has rights Contributor rights to the Resource Group Scope
+A User Assigned Managed Identity that has Contributor rights to the Resource Group Scope

 Key Vault with a secret for Admin Password.
 The Users deploying the template will need an Access Policy to Get Secrets.